jankotek/mapdb-site/doc/htreemap.rst

 so degradation is very small.
 TODO performance degradation depending on size.
 Probably  log N.

-To achieve parallel scalability HTreeMap is split to 16  segments, each with separate read-write lock. ``ConcurrentHashMap`` in JDK 7 works similar way.
+To achieve parallel scalability HTreeMap is split into 16  segments, each with separate read-write lock. ``ConcurrentHashMap`` in JDK 7 works similar way.
 Number of segments (also called concurrency scale) is hard wired into design and can not be changed.